Coherence of statistics

 Harmonisation is about improving the consistency, comparability and coherence of data and statistics.
 Harmonisation and coherence activities are complementary.

-Read the GSS Harmonisation Workplan.
+Read the GSS harmonisation workplan.

 GSS Subnational Data Strategy